1,142 total views, 3 views today

 05. Section 135 (Corporate Social Responsibility) Not yet notified

-As per the new amendment, “Unspent Corporate Social Responsibility Account” and such amount shall be spent by the Company for the activities specified under CSR Policy of the Company, within a period of 3 financial years from the date of such transfer, otherwise, within 30 days from the expiry of third financial year, such amount shall be transferred to the Fund specified under Schedule VII of the Act.
+As per the new amendment, “Unspent Corporate Social Responsibility Account” and such amount shall be spent by the Company for the activities specified under CSR Policy of the Company registration in India, within a period of 3 financial years from the date of such transfer, otherwise, within 30 days from the expiry of third financial year, such amount shall be transferred to the Fund specified under Schedule VII of the Act.

 Penal provisions shall be imposed on the Company on failure to comply with the provisions.